- Meaning & Learning

 TREASURER: ARTHUR LIEBHABER

-Arthur Liebhaber, a retired librarian, is currently administrator/moderator of the SHJ Discussion Facebook group and the Birmingham Temple Facebook page.
+Arthur Liebhaber, a retired librarian, is currently administrator/moderator of the SHJ Discussion Facebook group and the Congregation for Humanistic Judaism of Metro Detroit Facebook page.
 His volunteer work keeps him busy and fulfilled.

 SECRETARY: MARLENE COHEN

 Marlene Cohen is a long-time member of Machar and serves as chair of the SHJ Youth Education Committee.
 She is a retired professor of Communication and was director of the International Education Center at Prince George’s Community College, Maryland.
 She is currently a part-time professor at University of Maryland.

 Richard D. Logan is past president of Or Emet, Twin Cities, MN.
 He is an author and retired professor of Psychology.
 He also serves on the Board of the International Institute for Secular Humanistic Judaism.